 Instructions

-- In a small bowl, add the purified water and microwave it for 20 seconds.
-You want the water to be warm, but no hotter than 110º F.
+- In a small bowl, add the purified 1 ¾ cup water and microwave it for 20 seconds.
+You want the water to be warm but no hotter than 110º F. Be sure to see my notes on water quantity, which depends on the flour blend.

-- Add 2 tablespoons of the brown sugar and the yeast.
+- Add 2 tablespoons of the brown sugar and the 2 ¼ teaspoons active dry yeast.
 Let the mixture sit for 5-7 minutes until it is bubbly.

 - Pour the yeast mixture into the bowl of a stand mixer.
 Add the paddle or bread hook attachment.
-Add the gluten free flour, remaining brown sugar, salt, cinnamon, and raisins.
+Add the 2 cups gluten free flour blend, the remaining 2 tablespoons of brown sugar, ⅛ teaspoon salt, 3 teaspoons ground cinnamon, and ½ cup raisins.

 - Mix on low speed until the flour is mixed in, gradually increasing the speed until you have a formed dough.